aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-8-3/_index.md

 {{% /alert %}}

 Following is the simple usage scenario.

 ## **Removed APIs**
 ### **Removed Workbook.Decrypt Method**
-The said property was marked obsoleted some time back.
+The method was marked obsolete some time ago.
 This release has completely removed it from the public API.
-It is advised to set the WorkbookSettings.Password property to null in order to achieve the same goal.
+It is advised to set the `WorkbookSettings.Password` property to `null` to achieve the same effect.
 {{< app/cells/assistant language="csharp" >}}